 Binghamton University offers honors in nearly every major and a host of honor societies.
 We also have several exclusive honors programs that are by invite only.

-Binghamton's Freshman Research Immersion (FRI) program is the only one of its kind in the Northeast and just one of four in the country!
+Binghamton's First-year Research Immersion (FRI) program is the only one of its kind in the Northeast and just one of four in the country!

 FRI offers academically talented, first-year students the opportunity to start building a lifelong career in the sciences.